 Features At A Glance

-The next one I have is a Tidal drop Longboard.
-Retrospec built it for more agility and control needed to ride down hills and provide a quick response.
+The next board in my review is a Tidal drop Longboard.
+Retrospec built this board for more agility and control for those required to ride down hills and provide a quick response.

 The deck is 41″ long and 9.5″ wide.
-This one is also made with Canadian Maple.
-The long and wide deck gives you the flexibility to position your feet however you want.
-Like the previous two, this one also has the ability to handle 220 lbs of load.
+This board is also made with Canadian Maple.
+The long and wide deck gives you the flexibility to position your feet however needed.
+Similar to the previous two, it also has the ability to handle 220 lbs of load.

-All other features of this one are the same as the previous one I discussed except the drop-down trucks.
-The previous one had drop-through trucks but this one comes with drop-down trucks.
+All other features of this board are the same as the previous one I discussed except the drop-down trucks.
+The above mentioned board is fitted with drop-through trucks but this board comes with drop-down trucks.
 The drop-down is the perfect shape for freeride longboarders as this shape is meant for technical skating.

 Verdict: Should You Buy Retrospec Longboard?